XcooBee/xcoobee-js-sdk/README.md

 Register consents received outside of XcooBee

+Must be provided at least one argument `filename` or `targets` otherwise will throws error.

 options:
 ```
-filename    => optional: pointer to the file which list of targets
+filename    => optional: pointer to the csv file which contains list of targets
 targets     => optional: list of users whose consents we need to register
 reference   => optional: user reference
 campaignId  => optional: id of campaign to which consents must be assigned
 config      => optional: the config object
 ```

+#### targets

-where targets is an array of objects:
+targets is an array of objects:
 ```
 target          => XiD or email address of a user whose consent we need to register
 date_received   => date when a consent was received, optional, we'll use current date as default